 Figure 3.
-Processing of 2d images for 3D photogrammetric reconstruction: dense cloud and mesh.
+Processing of 2D images for 3D photogrammetric reconstruction: dense cloud and mesh.

-The photogrammetric survey uses less expensive instrumentation than other technologies.
-In addition, it’s easier to transport and faster image processing.
-This allows you to check the results almost in real time and, if necessary, to proceed with a new scan.
+Photogrammetric surveys use less expensive instrumentation than other techniques.
+In addition, the instruments are easier to transport, and the image processing is faster.
+This makes it possible to check the results almost in real time and, if necessary, to proceed with a new scan.

-The 3d model obtained through photogrammetry has a good compromise in quality and construction times.
-Where necessary, it is possible to integrate the photogrammetric results with the high resolution scans performed, for example, through a structured light scanner.
-This can be useful where it is necessary to highlight details or elements that are not legible at a minuscule resolution.
+A 3D model obtained through photogrammetry has a good balance between quality and construction time.
+Where necessary, it is possible to integrate the photogrammetric results with high resolution scans performed, for example, using a structured light scanner.
+This can be helpful when it is necessary to highlight details or elements that are not legible at a minuscule resolution.

 PHOTOGRAMMETRIC RECONSTRUCTION BY SfM TECHNIQUE

-Photogrammetric scanning has produced more than 500 images (5184 x 3456 pixel, 5 MB each) taken with a Nikon D60 digital camera with zoom and focus held constant.
+Photogrammetric scanning was used to produce more than 500 images (5184 x 3456 pixel, 5 MB each) taken with a Nikon D60 digital camera with zoom and focus held constant.

-Starting from a set of 2D images, the digitization process of 3D photogrammetric reconstructions consists of a sequential semi-automatic procedure.
+Starting from a set of 2D images, the digitisation process of 3D photogrammetric reconstruction consisted of a sequential semi-automatic procedure.

-The images post-processing has been obtained using the ITACHA virtual platform, on ENEAGRID [11].
-The 3d reconstruction has been elaborated with the commercial software Photoscan Pro (Fig.2) based on algorithms of Computer Vision and supported by SfM and Multiple View Stereovision (MVS) techniques.
-The software is available by remote access in ENEA’s ICT infrastructure through the so called FARO2 (Fast Access to Remote Objects) graphical interface that allows to use “computer graphics” tools, to exploit the computational resources offered through HPC CRESCO6 systems and to store images and photogrammetric reconstruction results in the AFS and GPFS ENEA storage areas [12].
+Post-processing, the images were obtained using the ITACHA virtual platform on ENEAGRID [11].
+The 3D reconstruction was elaborated with the commercial software Photoscan Pro (Figure 2) based on computer vision algorithms and supported by SfM and multiple view stereovision techniques.
+The software is available by remote access in ENEA’s ICT infrastructure through the fast access to remote objects graphical interface, which makes it possible to use computer graphics tools, to exploit the computational resources offered through HPC CRESCO6 systems and to store images and photogrammetric reconstruction results in the AFS and GPFS ENEA storage areas [12].

-After acquisition of images, the reconstruction procedure by PhotoScan Pro software consists of the following steps:
+After the acquisition of images, the reconstruction procedure using PhotoScan Pro software consisted of the following steps:

-a) Matching and Alignment;
+a) Matching and alignment;

-b) Solving for camera intrinsic and extrinsic orientation parameters;
+b) Solving for the camera’s intrinsic and extrinsic orientation parameters;